afyber/shmup-feature-creep/README.md

 ---

-Shmup: Feature Creep is a small 2D game engine project that I started like a month ago and have now decided to put on GitHub.
+Shmup: Feature Creep is a small 2D game engine project that I started in 2021 and decided to put on GitHub.

-It is very unfinished.
-Most of the `game` code is just placeholder and testing code.
+It is very unfinished, but progress is being made.

 ### Compiling